jcolombo/paymo-api-php/README.md

 - **Full CRUD Operations** - Create, Read, Update, and Delete for all 33 Paymo resource types
 - **Fluent Interface** - Chainable methods for clean, readable code
 - **Smart Query Building** - WHERE filters, HAS relationship conditions, and INCLUDE for eager loading
+- **JSON-Ready Collections** - Collections are directly JSON-serializable for API responses
 - **Response Caching** - Built-in file-based caching to reduce API calls and avoid rate limits
 - **Request Logging** - Comprehensive logging for debugging and monitoring
 - **Type Safety** - Property type validation for each resource type